Lin-Manuel Miranda geeks out on ‘His Dark Materials’

-SAN DIEGO (AP) — Lin-Manuel Miranda says he said yes to being in the adaptation of “His Dark Materials” before he even knew what part he was being offered.
+SAN DIEGO (AP) — Lin-Manuel Miranda says he agreed to being in the adaptation of “His Dark Materials” before he even knew what part he was being offered.

 Miranda plays Lee Scoresby, a cowboy who flies hot air balloons and gets into bar fights, although he says he would have sharpened pencils to be part of the production.